 - Put 1/4 cup of water into a small dish and sprinkle with the gelatin.

-- In a heavy non-reactive saucepan, beat the egg yolks, 3/4 cup of the sugar and the salt together until well blended.
+- In the upper portion of the double boiler, beat the egg yolks, 3/4 cup of the sugar and the salt together until well blended.
 Stir in the lemon juice and zest.
-Cook over medium-low heat, stirring constantly, for about 10 to 12 minutes until thickened and the mixture has a glossy appearance.
+Set the pan over the pan of simmering water and cook , stirring constantly, for about 10 to 12 minutes until thickened and the mixture has a glossy appearance.
 The slower you cook the curd, the thicker it will be.
-Try not to let the mixture come to a boil, if it begins to boil remove it from the heat for a bit then return it to a lower heat.

 - Place the softened gelatin in the microwave for 10 seconds until syrupy, then stir it into the lemon mixture.